Death Toll Rises as Venezuela Responds to Twin Earthquakes

 What Happened

-Twin earthquakes struck Venezuela's northern coast last week, causing significant casualties and damage.
-Rescue operations are ongoing, involving both local and international teams.
+Twin earthquakes struck Venezuela's northern coast last week, resulting in significant casualties and widespread destruction.
+Rescue operations are ongoing, with both local and international teams involved.

 Why It Matters